 With almost 80% of consumers visiting their local branch at least monthly and 68% of consumers acting on the advice received in person, it’s important to ensure you always create a positive experience when people step through the door.
 Your marketing plays a critical role in this.
-If you’re looking to better understand in-branch marketing, revamp and refine the content in your banks and ensure your campaigns are compliant in every location, keep reading.
+If you’re looking to better understand in-branch marketing, refine the content in your banks and ensure your campaigns are compliant in every location, keep reading.

 Recent research shows that customers still rely heavily on bricks and mortar branches.
 An Accenture study of 49,000 consumers found that, across all age groups, and geographies, the majority of people like seeing bank branches in their neighbourhoods.
 Why?
 Physical locations confirm “the stability and availability of their bank”.
 It also found that 60% would turn to branches to solve specific and complicated problems.

 Many customers still prefer the reassurance of visiting a physical location and discussing financial matters in person.
 Particularly when they are looking to make big business or life decisions, this desire to interact with your organisation in person makes your in-branch marketing particularly profitable.

 From posters and leaflets to digital screens and floor stickers, your branches provide an opportunity to interact and share information with your customers – or potential customers – from the moment they arrive.
 You can inform them about your latest products, rates and incentives, boost their understanding of your organisation’s values, and strengthen their confidence in choosing your services and products.